leogoesger/eflow-client/README.md

 "test-coverage": "nyc report --reporter=text-lcov | coveralls",              # Generate test coverage and send it to Coveralls
 ```

+## Deployment

+ssh into server, and re-build client directory.

 ## License

 Copyright (c) 2019